top of page

 Some cold water deaths happen instantly, while others take hours.
 Learn about the four stages of cold water immersion, what happens during each of them, and why.
 These are four separate threats to your life, and they affect you in different ways, but the first three have one thing in common: they greatly increase your risk of inhaling water and drowning.
 Click on any highlighted link for more information.

 Cold shock is the first threat to your survival.
 It happens the moment that cold water makes contact with a large area of your skin.
-Not just your face, for example, but more like your entire chest and back.
+Not just your face, or your arm, for example, but more like your entire chest and back.

 Incapacitation involves the progressive cooling of your muscles and nerves to the point where they simply stop working.
 First they get weak, then they get weaker, and finally they don't work at all.
 At that point, you're just hanging helpless in the water in your life jacket, unable to move your arms and legs.
 It’s quite possible to lose the ability to use your hands in 60 seconds, and use of your arms in minutes.